DonatJR/ita_ws20/milestone/milestone.md

 [ann](http://aan.how) proved an unreliable data source because:

-- we downloaded about 200 papers in txt format from [ann](http://aan.how) and randomly examinted 10 of them: they all contained spelling/formating mistakes, i.e. *Abstra-           ct* as a paragraph title
+- we downloaded about 200 papers in txt format from [ann](http://aan.how) and randomly examined 10 of them: they all contained spelling/formatting mistakes, i.e. *Abstra-           ct* as a paragraph title
 - the quality of the files made it hard to find regex for information extraction
-- even though [ann](http://aan.how) has to each paper a html page where the abstract could be found, after examination, we were once again facing the problem of an error-riden abstract
+- even though [ann](http://aan.how) has to each paper a html page where the abstract could be found, after examination, we were once again facing the problem of an error-ridden abstract

 [jmlr](https://jmlr.csail.mit.edu) proved an excellent data source because:

 - the research papers are ordered in volumes.
-There are currenlty 21 volumes available.
+There are currently 21 volumes available.
 Each volume has its own website, i.e. https://jmlr.csail.mit.edu/papers/v18/
 - the volumes' URL differ only by the number of the volume
 - to each research paper there are three links, two of them being:
    - a html page containing the abstract, names of the authors, title of the paper
    - the URL to the pdf
-- almost all the pdf's have the same structure:
+- almost all the PDFs have the same structure:

 Abstact